 - Why understanding the Mechanics Behind Plyometric Training will make you jump like Michael Jordan

-In addition to the enhanced stretch-shortening cycle activity and use of elastic energy, bands are also much easier to control and allow to work explosively, which can be an interesting tool not only for dynamic efforts but also ballistic efforts and plyometric efforts.
+In addition to the enhanced stretch-shortening cycle activity and use of elastic energy, bands are also much easier to control and allow to work explosively, which can be an interesting tool not only for dynamic efforts but also for ballistic efforts and for plyometric efforts.

 Looks like all the credit goes to bands?

 Not really, chains have their unique benefits as well.

 Whilst bands can be used for strength development as well, I have found from my experience that chains are a great tool for strength development.

 I have probably outlined my philosophy before that there very rarely there is a one-size-fits-all solution and much rather a specific solution to a specific problem.

 There is very rarely a one-size-fits-all solution, but much rather a specific solution to a specific problem.